Back To Main Page | Email Us

 Revelation 6:16, 17, 11:18

 We must purpose to not be offended in Christ if things don't turn out the way we hope and the way we have been told they will.
-When Christians find themselves on earth when the New World Order is in full swing and God's people are being sought after for elimination, we need to understand that we are suffering the wrath of Antichrist, not the wrath of God!
+When Christians find themselves on earth when the New World Order is in full swing and God's people are being sought after for elimination, we need to understand that we are suffering the wrath of Antichrist, not the wrath of God.

 We need to understand and keep the difference between tribulation and wrath in our hearts and minds so we will not be offended with the Lord Jesus Christ and be spiritually set up to look for another Christ.

 This is exactly what Satan is using his agents to condition Christians to do.
-He wants them to embrace a false Christ right now (a Fantasy "Christ" that will let you do whatever you want in the way of sin and still bring you to heaven when you die).
-If Satan fails to entice the Christian into following a false Jesus he could very easily use the following plan.
+He wants them to embrace a false Christ right now (a Fantasy "Christ" who will permit them to live ungodly in this present world but will still bring them to heaven when they die).

 "Jesus betrayed me.
 He could not have been the Christ.
 I will look for another."

-The Lord Jesus prayed to the Father: "I pray not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil."
+"I pray not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil."
 Jn 17:15

 "They are not of the world, even as I am not of the world.
 Sanctify them through they truth: thy word is truth."
 Jn 17:17